AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 subprogram contracts are assumed to analyze a subprogram's callers, and verified when the body of the subprogram is analyzed.

-But no contracts are compulsory.
-In the absence of user-provided contracts,
-|GNATprove| internally generates default contracts, which may or not be
-suitable depending on the verification objective:
+By default, no contracts are compulsory in |GNATprove|.
+In the absence of user-provided contracts, |GNATprove| internally generates default contracts, which may or not be suitable depending on the verification
+objective:

 * data dependencies (``Global``)

   See :ref:`Generation of Dependency Contracts`.
 The generated contract may be exact when completed from user-specified flow dependencies (Depends), or precise when generated from a body in SPARK, or coarse when generated from a body in full Ada.

 * flow dependencies (``Depends``)